SubeiManghan/e4750_2020Fall_Assignment_2_zw2669/Assignments/Assignment_2/README.md

 6. *(10 points)* Use the Nvidia Visual Profiler (NVVP) to profile your CUDA kernel.
 You can do this by calling the first command below.
 The second command loads the profiling log to NVVP for viewing.
     ```bash
     $ nvprof -o ./results/4750HW2_rot13_prof.nvprof python 4750HW2_rot13_pycu.py
-    $ nvvp ./results/4750HW2_rot13_prof.nvprof
+    $ viewprofile ./results/4750HW2_rot13_prof.nvprof
     ```
     Take screenshots of what you see, and note your observations in the report.

-7. *(10 points)* Based on the scatter plot, are all sentences deciphered in (roughly) equal time?
+7. *(10 points)* Based on the dot-plot, are all sentences deciphered in (roughly) equal time?
 If not, reason out why.
 Use the profiling output to explain the anomaly in execution time.

+### Deciphered Text (5 points)
+The conditions for a full score are:
+* The deciphered text matches the source text exactly, down to the spaces and punctuation. (i.e. total character count needs to be the same)
+* All words in every sentence are correctly decoded.

+No points for identifying where the coded text is from; but if you happen to know - go ahead and write that in your report!

-## Theory Problems (30 points)
+## Theory Problems (20 points)

-TBA
+1. *(5 points)* What is code profiling?
+How might profiling prove useful for CUDA development?

+2. *(5 points)* If we need to use each thread to calculate one output element of a vector addition, what would be the expression for mapping the thread/block indices to data index: \
+(A) i=threadIdx.x + threadIdx.y; \
+(B) i=blockIdx.x + threadIdx.x; \
+(C) i=blockIdx.x*blockDim.x + threadIdx.x; \
+(D) i=blockIdx.x * threadIdx.x.

+3. *(5 points)* We want to use each thread to calculate two (adjacent) output elements of a vector addition.
+Assume that variable i should be the index for the first element to be processed by a thread.
+What would be the expression for mapping the thread/block indices to data index of the first element? \
+(A) i=blockIdx.xblockDim.x + threadIdx.x +2; \
+(B) i=blockIdx.xthreadIdx.x2; \
+(C) i=(blockIdx.xblockDim.x + threadIdx.x)2; \
+(D) i=blockIdx.xblockDim.x*2 + threadIdx.x.

+4. *(5 points)* For a vector addition, assume that the vector length is 8000, each thread calculates one output element, and the thread block size is 1024 threads.
+The programmer configures the kernel launch to have a minimal number of thread blocks to cover all output elements.
+How many threads will be in the grid? \
+(A) 8000 \
+(B) 8196 \
+(C) 8192 \
+(D) 8200

 ## Code Template